Who are we?

 We're Monzo Bank Limited ('we', 'our', 'us') and operate under the name Monzo.

-We're registered with the UK data protection authority (the Information Commissioner's Office or ICO) under number ZA108184.
+We're registered with the United Kingdom (UK) data protection authority (the Information Commissioner's Office or ICO) under number ZA108184.

 This notice explains how and why we use your personal information when you apply for an account, use our website, app, card, or services managed by Monzo.